Izmir University of Economics (IEU)

 A classic multi-storey classroom building is a vertically stacked program with public and external spaces limited to the ground floor level.
 The building sits in a steep site, adjoining to an existing classroom building.

 Downhill the site faces an important campus square next to an entrance gate.
 The design exploits this challenging context proposing a morphed and weaved version of the classroom archetype.
 As it reaches to the ground the building open ups, bisects and expands.
 This creates multiple public and external spaces at various levels and configurations.
 Exploiting the landscape levels and context, access is provided into the landscape, adjacent building and to external spaces at multiple levels of the building.
+The main lecture theater uses the ground floor surface that folds down to the basement of the existing building behind.
+The lecture theater is designed through an imaginative use of evolutionary algorithm, see here.

 Convergence and connections; The building bifurcates into two programmatic forms, with the taller volume being classroom functions, and lower annexes originally planned as support spaces.
 The basement is used as a spa and gym for students and staff.